Subscribe to updates

 Workforce Update Report

-The committee received an update on the council's workforce, noting that public sector employment has increased, but local government employment remains at a record low.
-The report highlighted ongoing recruitment and retention difficulties across critical roles within local government.
-Lancashire County Council's workforce is predominantly female with a median age of 48, and the ethnic profile is largely White, indicating a need for sustained action to improve data recording and workforce diversity.
+The committee received an update on the council's workforce, highlighting demographic trends, current challenges, and future priorities.
+The report noted that public sector employment, particularly in local government, remains under pressure nationally, with Lancashire County Council's workforce being predominantly female with a median age of 48.
+The ethnic profile is largely White, underscoring the need for continued efforts to improve data recording and diversity.

 Community, Cultural and Corporate Services Scrutiny Committee Work Programme 2025/26